Comfortably Numb: Recording

 For the chorus, Gilmour and the session player Lee Ritenour used a pair of acoustic guitars strung in a similar manner to Nashville tuning, but with the low E string replaced with a high E string, two octaves higher than standard tuning.
 The same tuning was used for the arpeggios in another song from The Wall, "Hey You".
-To compose the two guitar solos, Gilmour pieced together elements from several other solos he had been working on, marking his preferred segments for the final take.
+To compose the two guitar solos, Gilmour recorded "five or six" solos, while Guthrie pieced together his preferred segments for the final take.
 He used a Big Muff distortion and delay effects on the solos.

 The strings were recorded in New York by Ezrin and the American composer Michael Kamen.
 According to Waters, although he and Ezrin were satisfied with the recording, Gilmour found it "sloppy" and spent a week rerecording it.
 Waters described Gilmour's version as "just awful ... stilted and stiff, and it lost all the passion and life the original had".
 The disagreement became acrimonious.

 Eventually, the group compromised by using the orchestral elements for the main portion and using Gilmour's stripped-down mix for the final guitar solo.
 Waters said: "That's all we could do without somebody 'winning' and somebody 'losing.'
 And of course, who lost, if you like, was the band, because it was clear at that point that we didn't [all] feel the same way about music."
-Ezrin later said he was happy with the final mix as it provided a good contrast.
+Ezrin later said he was happy with the final mix, as it provided a good contrast.
 Gilmour said "Comfortably Numb" represented "the last embers" of his ability to work collaboratively with Waters.